We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Xtreme Comforts Hypoallergenic Shredded Memory Foam Pillow

 Why we love it: This pillow comes with a breathable cover made from hypoallergenic bamboo.
-The shredded memory foam gives a little more softness than solid memory foam pillows provide.
+The cover is also removable and machine washable.

 What you should know: Some users found this pillow too soft.

 Why we love it: At an extremely reasonable price point, this memory foam pillow offers support and comfort for both back and side sleepers.
-The zippered cover goes on and off smoothly for laundering.
+Memory foam is known to trap heat, so the cover is made with bamboo to help improve breathability.

 What you should know: This pillow has a strong scent when first unwrapped.
 You might want to let it air out before using it.